Ki Teitzei: Deuteronomy chapter 25

 Tractate Yevamot in the Mishnah, Tosefta, Jerusalem Talmud, and Babylonian Talmud interpreted the laws of levirate marriage (yibbum) in Deuteronomy 25:5–10.

 Interpreting the laws of Levirite marriage (yibbum) under Deuteronomy 25:5–6, the Gemara read Exodus 21:4 to address a Hebrew slave who married the Master's Canaanite slave, and deduced from Exodus 21:4 that the children of such a marriage were also considered Canaanite slaves and thus that their lineage flowed from their mother, not their father.
-The Gemara used this analysis of Exodus 21:4 to explain why Mishnah Yevamot 2:5 taught that the son of a Canaanite slave mother does not impose the obligation of Levirite marriage (yibbum) under Deuteronomy 25:5–6.
+The Gemara used this analysis of Exodus 21:4 to explain why Mishnah Yevamot 2:5 taught that the son of a Canaanite slave mother does not impose the obligation of Levirate marriage (yibbum) under Deuteronomy 25:5–6.

-Chapter 3 in tractate Makkot in the Mishnah and Babylonian Talmud interpreted the laws of punishment by lashes in Deuteronomy 25:1–3.
+Chapter 3 of the tractate Makkot in the Mishnah and the Babylonian Talmud interpreted the laws of punishment by lashes in Deuteronomy 25:1–3.

 The Gemara interpreted Deuteronomy 25:13–15 to teach that both one's wealth and one's necessities depend on one's honesty.

-Reading Deuteronomy 25:15, Rabbi Levi taught that blessed actions bless those who are responsible for them, and cursed actions curse those who are responsible for them.
+Reading Deuteronomy 25:15, Rabbi Levi taught that blessed actions bless those responsible for them, and cursed actions curse those responsible for them.
 The midrash interpreted the words of Deuteronomy 25:15, "A perfect and just weight you shall have," to mean that if one acts justly, one will have something to take and something to give, something to buy and something to sell.
-Conversely, the midrash read Deuteronomy 25:13–14 to teach, "You shall not have (possessions if there are) in your bag diverse weights, a great and a small.
+Conversely, the midrash reads Deuteronomy 25:13–14 to teach, "You shall not have (possessions if there are) in your bag diverse weights, a great and a small.
 You shall not have (possessions if there are) in your house diverse measures, a great and a small."
 Thus, if one does employ deceitful measures, one will not have anything to take or give, to buy or sell.
 The midrash taught that God tells businesspeople that they "may not make" one measure great and another small, but if they do, they "will not make" a profit.
 The midrash likened this commandment to that of Exodus 20:20, "You shall not make with Me gods of silver, or gods of gold, you shall not make," for if a person did make gods of silver and gold, then that person would not be able to afford to have even gods of wood or stone.